MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 LLKERNEL.h
 ----------

-Defines the set of functions provided by the Core Engine that can be called by the BSP.
+Set of functions provided by the Core Engine that can be called by the BSP.

 .. doxygenfile:: LLKERNEL.h
    :sections: enum innerclass public-attrib func